-Jean-Michel Basquiat’s Lee Harvey Oswald, 1983, offers a provocative exploration of the complex mythos surrounding one of the 20th century’s most infamous figures.
-Oswald, the man accused of assassinating President...
+Jean-Michel Basquiat’s Lee Harvey Oswald, held in the collection of the esteemed Italian gallerist Salvatore Aka since its acquisition directly from the artist in 1983, is a work of remarkable rarity and historical resonance.
+Unseen and never previously exhibited, this extraordinary painting offers a compelling and provocative exploration of the complex mythos surrounding one of the 20th century’s most infamous figures.

 In this work, Basquiat centralises Oswald’s figure, reducing it to a minimalist, caricature-like depiction.
 The angular, almost childlike rendering of his face – composed of stark lines and bold strokes – invites a dialogue on the identity and public perception of Oswald.
 His likeness is not merely a portrait; it is a reflection of the multiple layers of myth that have accrued around his image since the assassination, a process accelerated by the media’s pervasive portrayal of the event, which was among the first to be broadcast globally.
 Oswald’s face, thus, became an icon of criminality, forever embedded in the public’s visual consciousness.